 (iii) through the use of electronic communications.

-(e) In the event of an equality of votes, whether on a show of hands or on a poll, the chair of the meeting shall have a second, or casting vote.
+(e) In the event of an equality of votes, whether on a show of hands or corresponding virtual procedures or on a poll, the chair of the meeting shall have a second, or casting vote.

 (f) Any objection to the qualification of any voter must be raised at the meeting at which the vote is cast and the decision of the chair of the meeting shall be final.